TabChazelle/MeowMeter/README.md

 MeowMeter was a delightful project born out of a spontaneous challenge.
 It served as an excellent opportunity for us to hone our development skills while indulging in the joy of kittens.
 We hope you enjoy using MeowMeter as much as we enjoyed creating it!

-Feel free to explore the code !
+Feel free to explore the code!

 Thank you for visiting MeowMeter! 🐾